 • Opportunities: Growing demand for personalized home and event designs, potential partnerships with real estate agents.

-• Threats: Economic downturns affecting client budgets, competitive market landscape.
+• Threats: Economic downturns affecting client budgets, competitive market conditions.

 Website